Muscle Testing for You and Your Pets

 Karen also teaches classes and workshops to help people connect more deeply with their animals or, for those working with animals professionally, how to apply the same skills for a more productive appointment with their animal clients.

-More information on Karen and her work visit her website at karenclevelandandtheanimals.com
+More information about Karen and her work visit her website at karenclevelandandtheanimals.com

 MY QUESTION FOR YOU TODAY: